 Council has approved a new Communications Plan that will enhance the County’s information sharing and communications approaches.

 In August 2015, the County reached out to its residents with a survey regarding Communicating with the County.
-Reeve Kathy Rooyakkers advised “Council wanted a means to gauge satisfaction with current channels to share information and communicate and solicit input on the best channels to move forward, and get advice on the most important content to focus on.”
+Reeve Kathy Rooyakkers advised “Council wanted a means to gauge satisfaction with current channels to share information and communicate, solicit input on the best channels to move forward, and get advice on the most important content to focus on.”

 From the 1268 survey responses, the County heard residents are, for the most part, satisfied with its information sharing and communications activities.
 They agree that the information the County shares with them is relevant and important.
 They value traditional methods of information sharing and communication and are seeking some specific digital options to supplement them.
 They placed greater emphasis on communications tools that are concise and summarize or highlight key information that residents need to know and explain how it affects them.
 They expressed preferences for information flyers, newspapers and newsletters.
 They also expressed interest in channels to improve the flow of communication back from residents to County and Administration.
 Residents want to be able to provide feedback and have interactions where they can raise concerns and have them addressed.
 There is interest in creating regular, scheduled opportunities to engage with Council face-to-face to learn about and provide feedback on County priorities, policies, issues and budgetary plans.

 When it comes to the content shared and sought by the County, residents want to receive information and communicate about issues and opportunities, community priorities, and community services levels.